testjavascript/nodejs-integration-tests-best-practices/README.md

 # Intro

 This repo shows the immense power of narrow integration tests, also known as 'component test', including examples and how to set them up properly.
-This might make a huge impact on your testing effort and success 🚀
+This might make a dramatic impact on your testing effort and success 🚀

 ![Header](/graphics/component-diagram.jpg "Component Tests")